Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 In this episode of the colorist podcast, Josh talks to industry veteran/legend Dale Grahn about his storied career & many other subjects

-In this installment of 'From The Mailbag', Team Mixing Light discusses the look of the series 'Westworld' and our look creation philosophies.
+Robbie, Pat, and Dan discusses the look of the series 'Westworld' and our look creation philosophies when color grading.

 If you send your timelines from Premiere Pro CC to DaVinci Resolve then you know resizes often fail.
 Your 'Frame Size' selection is the key.

 The Color Correction Gear Head Series is back!
 This time around we cover a video router, a couple sets of adapters, and a streaming solution.